Chiropractic: Practice guidelines

 Reviews of research studies within the chiropractic community have been used to generate practice guidelines outlining standards that specify which chiropractic treatments are legitimate (i.e. supported by evidence) and conceivably reimbursable under managed care health payment systems.
 Evidence-based guidelines are supported by one end of an ideological continuum among chiropractors; the other end employs antiscientific reasoning and makes unsubstantiated claims.
 Chiropractic remains at a crossroads, and that in order to progress it would need to embrace science; the promotion by some for it to be a cure-all was both "misguided and irrational".
 A 2007 survey of Alberta chiropractors found that they do not consistently apply research in practice, which may have resulted from a lack of research education and skills.
 Specific guidelines concerning the treatment of nonspecific (i.e., unknown cause) low back pain are inconsistent between countries.

 Effectiveness

 Numerous controlled clinical studies of treatments used by chiropractors have been conducted, with varied results.
 There is no conclusive evidence that chiropractic manipulative treatment is effective for the treatment of any medical condition, except perhaps for certain kinds of back pain.
+Though the overall certainty of evidence is low to very low, a Cochrane review found that spinal manipulative therapy for chronic low back pain (lasting more than 12 weeks) may provide small to moderate short-term improvements in pain and function compared to sham or no treatment, but shows little to no difference compared to other conservative therapies.

 Generally, the research carried out into the effectiveness of chiropractic has been of poor quality.
 Research published by chiropractors is distinctly biased: reviews of SM for back pain tended to find positive conclusions when authored by chiropractors, while reviews by mainstream authors did not.

 There is a wide range of ways to measure treatment outcomes.
 Chiropractic care benefits from the placebo response, but it is difficult to construct a trustworthy placebo for clinical trials of spinal manipulative therapy (SMT).
 The efficacy of maintenance care in chiropractic is unknown.

 Available evidence covers the following conditions: